The UK Bible Students Website

 The Christian religion was seen at first, by the Romans who knew of it, as a sect of the Jews.
 However, as it grew, two factors brought upon it the wrath of Rome: its making many proselytes (which the Jews had not done) and its objecting (along with the Jews) to the ‘worship’ of emperors.
 This to the Romans was one of the most sinister signs that this new religion was dangerous.
 The rapid advance and success of the new religion stimulated a change in social behaviour and invited, on occasion, a harsh response from the State.[fn3]

 Christians were accused of witchcraft, immorality, murder, and were even blamed for some natural catastrophes by those who feared Christianity’s advancement.
 The persecutions under Decius were continued by Valerian.
 Emperor Diocletian, whose radical administrative reforms would help to preserve the Empire for another century, desired to support his work of political consolidation by reviving the Roman spirit, and sought to infuse new life into the official religion.
 To this end he attempted to suppress the growing body of Christians, resulting in their severe persecution, especially during the years 303-313 (Revelation 2: 10).
-These sufferings were brought to a close during the reign of Constantine, by the Edict of Toleration (311) and the Edict of Milan (313) [texts of these Edicts available here].
+These sufferings were brought to a close during the reign of Constantine, by the Edict of Toleration (311) and the Edict of Milan (313).

 Renaissance, Reformation and Rationalism